oppia/oppia-web-developer-docs/Validation-of-handler-args.md

 ```
 ### Extra validators
 By providing validators, you can increase a schema’s functionality.
 The `validators` field in the schema contains a list of dicts, where each dict contains a key “id” whose value is the name of the validator.
 Existing validator methods can be found in _Validator class of  schema utils.
 You can use the existing validators, or write new ones.
 **Example**: Let us assume that language_code is a handler arg that needs to be validated in order to check whether it is a supported language code.
 The validator checking this is already written in schema_utils.
 So the schema for language code would look like:
 ```
- HANDLER_ARGS_SCHEMA = {
+ HANDLER_ARGS_SCHEMAS = {
             'PUT': {
                 'language_code': {
                     'type': 'unicode',